 During the National Leather and Leather Products Policy event organised early this year in Sokoto-Nigeria, the Director General of the National Centre for Technology Management, Prof. Okechukwu Okwuoma, noted the leather industry generates N24.5 billion (app. $ 67000) annually and has the capacity to create about 700,000 direct and indirect jobs.
 Iyalode Lawson, president of the Nigerian Association of Chambers of Commerce, Industry Mines and Agriculture believes with the right market conditions, Nigeria’s leather industry could be worth $1 billion annually by 2025.

-As the leather trend continues to spread significantly within the African market, many more countries are gradually coming to terms with the fact that leather as the new gold of Africa, but much is still to be done to take the industry upscale.
+As the leather industry continues to gain significant ground within the African market, many more countries around the world are equally gradually coming to terms with the fact that leather is the new gold of Africa.
+However, much is still to be done to take the industry upscale.